-1. Search Feature
+1. Search Feature Shown in Mobile Application

-2. Social Networking Capabilities
+2. Social Media Networking Capabilities

-Social sharing isn’t just for cat videos and kids’ pictures anymore.
-Social networks are becoming a de facto means for communicating and collaborating, especially among workers who are geographically separated and between workers and their customers.
-Make this easy and seamless by incorporating social sharing (as well as email sharing) directly from the app.
+Social media sharing isn’t just for quick cat videos and kids’ pictures anymore.
+Social media apps has already made its mark when it comes to communicating and collaborating with other people you know online, especially among workers who are geographically separated and between workers and their customers.
+Make this easy and seamless by incorporating social sharing (as well as email sharing) directly from your mobile application.

-3. Responsive Design for Varying Screen Sizes
+3. Responsive Mobile App Design for Varying Screen Sizes

-4. Different Versions for Different Devices
+4. Different Versions for Different Mobile Devices

-5. Less Keyboarding and More Touch
+5. Less Keyboarding and More Mobile Screen Touching

-6. Allow for User Feedback
+6. Allow for Compelling User Feedback

 Sometimes the user just needs to express something.
-Giving users the ability to provide instant feedback is gratifying, and eliminates lots of calls to the tech support department.
+Giving users the ability to provide instant feedback is gratifying and eliminates lots of calls to the tech support department.
 Some business apps are useful, practical, intuitive, and outright fun to use.Click To Tweet

 7. The Ability to Work Offline